-- Inculcation of Positive Self-image and Self-concept among Children irrespective of Gender: Inculcation of positive self-image and self-concept among children of all genders in close liaison with the experts in this area and through using interactive processes and media support.
+- Inculcation of Self-esteem and Self-confidence among Children irrespective of Gender Inculcation of positive self-image and self-concept among children of all genders in close liaison with the experts from different relevant areas and through interactive processes and media support.

-- Promotion of Research and Innovative Action Projects: Preparation of innovative projects and research in the area of Gender Studies and their dissemination.
+- Research and Innovative Action Projects : Preparation of innovative projects and conducting research in the area of gender studies, girls’ education and empowerment.

 - Inputs into Teacher Education: Formulation of intervention strategies for inputs into teacher education curriculum, training of teacher educators, pre-service and in- service education of teachers for promoting gender sensitization among practitioners.

 - Networking: Work in close collaboration with the constituent units of NCERT, MHRD, Planning Commission, Department of Women and Child Development, NUEPA, Women’s Studies Centers, Women’s Universities, Faculties of Education, National, International and Voluntary Agencies working in the area of Gender Studies and Girls’/Women’s education.

 - Community Mobilisation: Mobilising community through advocacy and sensitisation campaigns for the educational and overall development of girl child.

 - Interacting with Media: Development of messages and audio-video materials on themes.

 Vision of DGS